ThomasStolt/Get_Vigor165_DSL_Status/README.txt

 # Get Vigor 165 DSL Status
 # ========================
 #
-# This script will read the (A)DSL status of the DrayTek Vigor 165 from the
+# This program will monitor the online status of your DrayTek (Vigor 165) and
-# router via SNMP and control a group of Philips Hue lights to indicate the
+# indicate the status via a set of Hue lights:
-# status of your DSL connection via colours.
+#
-# Red (solid): script could not estalish a connection to your DSL
+# Red    (solid)             -> no connection to the Vigor, e. g. rebooting
-# Red (flashing fast): DSL disconnected
+# Red    (flashing fast)     -> DSL disconnected
-# Yellow (flashing slow): trying to reconnect DSL connection.
+# Yellow (flashing slow)     -> Vigor is trying to establisha DSL connection
-# Green (slowly fading out): DSL connection established.
+# Green  (slowly fading out) -> DSL connection is established, you are connected
+#
 #
 # Prerequisites
 # =============